Trustmark (TRMK)

 Duane A. Dewey, President and Chief Executive Officer

-Mr. Owens succeeded Louis E. Greer as Treasurer and Principal Financial Officer of Trustmark Corporation and Chief Financial Officer of Trustmark National Bank, effective March 1, 2021.
-He previously served as Executive Vice President and Bank Treasurer of Trustmark National Bank since 2013.
+Mr. Owens currently serves as Treasurer and Principal Financial Officer of Trustmark Corporation and Chief Financial Officer of Trustmark National Bank, a position he assumed effective March 1, 2021.
+He succeeded Louis E. Greer upon Mr. Greer's retirement.
+Prior to this role, Mr. Owens served as Executive Vice President and Bank Treasurer of Trustmark National Bank since 2013.

-Mr. Tate has served as the Secretary of Trustmark Corporation since December 2015 and as Chief Administrative Officer of Trustmark National Bank since January 2021.
-He joined Trustmark in 2015, following a career representing Trustmark at the Brunini Law Firm.
-He also previously held roles as Chief Risk Officer and General Counsel of Trustmark National Bank.
+Mr. Tate serves as Secretary for the Boards of Directors of Trustmark Corporation and Trustmark National Bank.
+He also holds the position of Chief Administrative Officer of Trustmark National Bank.
+He previously served as Executive Vice President, Chief Risk Officer, and General Counsel of Trustmark National Bank.

 AI Analysis | Feedback